CFF-program winter semester 2025/26

 Fann Attiki "Cave 72"

-As part of the 50th anniversary of the Dresden-Brazzaville town twinning, the author Fann Attiki from Brazzaville will be presenting his novel CAVE 72.
+As part of the 50th anniversary of the Dresden-Brazzaville city partnership, author Fann Attiki from Brazzaville will present his novel CAVE 72.

-In Cave 72, a small bar in Brazzaville, four friends meet regularly to discuss God and the world over a beer.
-One day they become involved in a
+At Cave 72, a small bar in Brazzaville, four friends meet regularly to discuss everything under the sun over a beer.
+One day, they are drawn into a

-conspiracy surrounding a former minister.
+conspiracy involving a former minister.
 The regime accuses them of plotting a terrorist coup.
 The country is thrown into turmoil...

 In German and French